Updated: June 17, 2026

 Once we lay the groundwork for product development, our team proceeds with identifying high-value features and setting priorities for feature releases.
 Must-have features are then incorporated into a Minimum Marketable Product or MMP, an upgraded version of an MVP, a product version with minimum functionality that should still be enough to enter the market and gain traction among end users.

 MMP development is also preceded by prototyping whereby our UX/UI design teams create a visual representation of your MMP and prepare the final layouts for further development.
-At this stage, each MMP feature is also thoroughly checked through continuous testing cycles that enable our team to obtain critical feedback earlier and ensure faster deliveries.
+At this stage, each MMP feature is also thoroughly tested through continuous testing cycles, enabling our team to obtain critical feedback earlier and ensure faster deliveries.
+AI-assisted prototyping has made rapid SaaS development a reality at this stage, allowing teams to validate products with real users at a fraction of the time it used to take.

 App development